2103526/CS220-AU-portfolio/index.md

 Hi I'm Summer,

 I'm currently studying at the University of Essex.
-Focusing mainly on economics and history.
+Focusing my study mainly on economics within history and how the state of the economy reflects the events occouring in different eras.

 <br>